miekg/mmark.nl/content/post/syntax.md

 Note:
 :   Any special header that is not "abstract" or "preface" will be a
     [note](https://tools.ietf.org/html/rfc7749#section-2.24): a numberless section.
+    These notes are only allowed in the `<front>` section of the document.

 BCP 14/RFC 2119 Keywords:
 :   If an RFC 2119 word is found enclosed in `**` it will be rendered